AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 functionality implemented in a target platform that is usually very limited in resources.
 If the processor has to implement everything we might miss deadlines or perhaps not fit into the available code space.
-And of course some specialized functionality may simply require an external device, such as a sensor.
+And, of course, some specialized functionality may simply require an external device, such as a sensor.

 For a simple example, a motor encoder is a device attached to a motor shaft that can be used to count the number of full or partial rotations that the shaft has completed.
-When the shaft is rotating quickly the application would need to interact with the encoder frequently to get an up-to-date count, representing a non-trivial load on the application processor.
+When the shaft is rotating quickly, the application would need to interact with the encoder frequently to get an up-to-date count, representing a non-trivial load on the application processor.
 There are ways to reduce that load, which we discuss shortly,